cherifYM/soc_copilot_poc/CODE_OF_CONDUCT.md

 # Code of Conduct
 Be respectful and professional.
 No harassment or discrimination.
-Report issues privately to security@yourdomain.tld.
+Report issues privately to cherifymm@gmail.com